Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The gear slider tray in our Sprinter Van garage makes it much easier to access gear

-Underneath the bed, you’ll also find our electrical system (driver’s left side cabinet) and water tanks (passenger right side cabinet).
+Our electrical system (driver’s left side cabinet) and plumbing (passenger right side cabinet) were also under the bed.

 The garage area underneath the bed in a 170" 4x4 Sprinter Van conversion built for outdoor adventure